 Real estate salesperson

-This is another name for a real estate agent.
+Another name for a real estate agent.

 A real estate professional who is a member of the National Association of REALTORS® (NAR).
 REALTORS include agents who work as residential and commercial real estate brokers, salespeople, property managers, appraisers, counselors, and other real estate professionals.
 More than 1 million real estate agents are REALTORS.
 REALTORS are expected to be experts in their field and must follow NAR’s code of ethics, which requires agents to uphold specific duties to clients and customers, to the public, and to other REALTORS.